What is artificial intelligence?

-Narrow AI is the highest level of AI development that humanity has reached so far and every example of AI that you see in the real world falls into this category—including autonomous vehicles and personal digital assistants.
-That is because even when it seems like AI is thinking for itself in real time, it is actually coordinating several narrow processes and making decisions within a pre-determined framework.
-The AI’s “thinking” does not involve consciousness or emotion.
+Narrow AI is the highest level of AI development that humanity has reached so far, and every example of AI that you see in the real world falls into this category—including autonomous vehicles and personal digital assistants.
+That’s because even when it seems like AI is thinking for itself in real time, it’s actually coordinating several narrow processes and making decisions within a pre-determined framework.
+The AI’s “thinking” doesn’t involve consciousness or emotion.

 Artificial general intelligence (General AI)

 Artificial general intelligence—sometimes called “strong AI” or “human-level AI”—refers to the ability of a computer system to outperform humans in any intellectual task.
-It is the type of AI that you see in movies where robots have conscious thoughts and act on their own motives.
+It’s the type of AI that you see in movies where robots have conscious thoughts and act on their own motives.

 Artificial super intelligence (ASI)

 Machine-learning models are trained on subsets of data.
-When the data that is used to train the model accurately represents the full dataset that will be analysed, the algorithm calculates more accurate results.
-When the machine learning model has been trained well enough to perform its task quickly and accurately enough to be useful and trustworthy, it is achieved narrow AI.
+When the data that’s used to train the model accurately represents the full dataset that will be analyzed, the algorithm calculates more accurate results.
+When the machine learning model has been trained well enough to perform its task quickly and accurately enough to be useful and trustworthy, it’s achieved narrow AI.

 Examples of artificial intelligence

 Businesses around the world already use AI in a wide variety of applications, and intelligent technology is a growing field.
 Here are some examples of AI in action today: